-In July 2020 Anexo Group PIc secured a loan of £2.1 million from a specialist litigation funder to support the investment in marketing costs associated with the VW Emissions Class Action.
+In July 2020 Anexo Group Plc secured a loan of £2.1 million from a specialist litigation funder to support the investment in marketing costs associated with the VW Emissions Class Action.
 The terms of the loan are that interest accrues at the rate of 10% per annum, with maturity three years from the date of receipt of funding with an option to repay early without charge.
 In addition to the interest charges the loan attracts a share of the proceeds to be determined by reference to the level of fees generated for the Group.

 In November 2021 a further £3.0 million loan was sourced from certain of the principal shareholders and Directors of the Group to support the investment in 2022 of the Mercedes Benz emissions claim.
 The terms of the loan are that interest accrues at the rate of 10% per annum, with maturity two years from the date of receipt of funding with an option to repay early without charge.
 In addition to the interest charges the loan attracts a share of the proceeds to be determined by reference to the level of fees generated for the Group.
+There has been no adjustment to increase the liability for either of these loans for the share of proceeds as no settlement has yet been reached.